 Unanimously adopting resolution 2102 (2013), the Council decided that the mandate of UNSOM would include the provision of policy advice to the Federal Government and the African Union Mission in Somalia (AMISOM) on peacebuilding and state-building in the areas of governance, security sector reform and rule of law (including the disengagement of combatants), development of a federal system (including state formation), constitutional review, democratisation (including preparations for the 2016 political transition) and coordination of international donor support.

 In such work, the Council underlined the importance of Somali ownership, with the Special Representative of the Secretary-General, James Swan, aligning closely United Nations country team activities with the priorities of UNSOM and the Federal Government, as well as AMISOM, the Intergovernmental Authority for Development (IGAD), the European Union and other regional, bilateral and multilateral partners.

-In line with the Security Council decision, UNSOM is based in Mogadishu with a presence in the capitals of existing and Federal Member States including Puntland, Jubaland, South West and HirShabelle.
-Planning is underway to establish a presence for UNSOM in the Galmudug State of Somalia.
+In line with the Security Council decision, UNSOM is based in Mogadishu with presence in capitals of existing and Federal Member States including Puntland, Jubaland, South West and Hirshabelle.
+Planning is underway to establish an UNSOM presence in the Galmudug State of Somalia.

 The Secretary-General keeps the Security Council regularly informed of the implementation of UNSOM’s mandate through quarterly reports.